pypa/packaging.python.org/source/guides/writing-pyproject-toml.rst

    dynamic = ["version"]

 This allows use cases such as filling the version from a ``__version__`` attribute or a Git tag.
-Consult :ref:`Single sourcing the version` for more details.

 Dependencies and requirements